krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     let slice: &[i32] = [0; 5];
     // In Rust, specifying the length ([i32; 5]) denotes an array, while not specifying it (&[i32]) denotes a slice.
     // Since Rust's arrays are designed to have compile-time fixed length, only constants can be used to specify the length.
-    // Vec is generally used as dynamic array in Rust
+    // Vectors are generally used as dynamic arrays in Rust.
-    // For convenience in implementing the extend() method, the Vec will be considered as an Array here. let nums: Vec<i32> = vec![1, 3, 2, 5, 4];
+    // For convenience in implementing the extend() method, the vector will be considered as an array here. let nums: Vec<i32> = vec![1, 3, 2, 5, 4];
     ```